AdamMc331/CashCaretaker/README.md

 Version History
 ----
+- 2.1.0 - Removed Crashlytics.
+Didn't want to make a privacy policy for Google Play, and I didn't really need it anyways.
 - 2.0.0 - Complete redesign of the architecture, removed wear support (for now), and some UI overhaul.
 Added transfers.
 - 1.4.1 - Added Fabric SDK for better crash reporting and app statistics.
 - 1.4.0 - New feature to add transaction categories, and auto complete suggestion for transaction descriptions.